CrispLake/push_swap/README.md

 If the biggest is at the bottom of `A` we can just reverse rotate `A` and if it is the second biggest we can just move the biggest to `A` and then reverse rotate `A`.

 And if `B` is empty check that the storage is empty.
 If not just reverse rotate all numbers from storage.

+## Second optimization

+Instead of writing the moves to stdout, saving them and switching all the single operations to double operations for example sa,sb -> ss and then printing them